 - Ask a friend/neighbor/etc. — while the CSA near me search is totally effective, I found mine through neighbors!

-- Also, mine had an orientation which I really loved and recommend attending if yours does too.
+- Also, mine had an orientation when I joined, which I really loved and recommend attending if yours does too.
 You can learn about their farming practices, organic, standards they uphold, etc.

 June 8, 2018

 This website may at times receive a small affiliate commission for products that we shared with you in our posts.
 Although we may receive a commission for linking certain products, there’s no additional costs to you and all of our opinion and suggestions are 100% our own and unbiased.
 That’s our promise to you!

 Subscribe to get our FREE clean eating guide!

 Join our email list TODAY to start recieving our newsletter weekly, access to exclusive content and deals, *and* a FREE complete 24-page clean eating guide!